 Classes for beginner - intermediate age 5 - Teen.
 Advanced students can take older age group classes.
 Advanced Teen is listed next to class.

-Like learning ‘Mary Had A Little Lamb’ on the piano it is possible to eventually learn Mozart with basic practiced steps.
-Beginning students learn through practice pictures, still life, artist inspired projects, and sketchbook inventions.
-Students are placed in the skill level appropriate to age and skill level.
+Like learning ‘Mary Had A Little Lamb’ on the piano it is possible to eventually learn Mozart over time with basic practiced steps.
+In the practice of drawing and painting, beginning students learn through practice pictures, still life, artist inspired projects, and sketchbook inventions.
+Students are placed in the skill level appropriate to age while instructor accommodates the beginner - intermediate levels.

 Instructors guide students with examples, demonstrations, and questions.
 With time students become comfortable correcting their own mistakes, refining the practice of drawing.
 Once students learn and sketch with more ease they take on more complex visual images, still life subjects, and projects.
-Though the classical practice in line, shape, volume, value, and form is important, it is the studio’s philosophy through experience that this practice is enhanced by play, creativity, and invention.
+Through the classical practice in line, shape, volume, value, and form, It is also the studio’s philosophy through experience that this practice is enhanced by play, creativity, and invention.
 To use the imagination is to stimulate the creative vision of the individual and where JULIEART instructors witness the passion in their students.

 Figure drawing 2 hour sessions are held once a month.
 Students take this course also take 3 lessons a month in drawing and painting from the masters, and learn to compose paintings from their own images.
 This is a study of the portrait/clothed figure and how to approach drawing from life, while building the study of oil painting with a limited color pallet, and gradually building up to the full color pallet.
 Creative design is encouraged and assigned in various projects.